jclagache/jclagache.github.io/_posts/2011-12-29-jekyll-introduction.markdown

 ---
 layout: post
-category : lessons
+title:  "Welcome to Jekyll!"
 tagline: "Supporting tagline"
+date:   2013-11-10 10:18:00
-categories: intro, beginner, jekyll, tutorial
+categories: intro beginner jekyll tutorial
 ---

 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.